 The lab-stack (manufactured and provided by REDstack BV) used for the experiments reported in this work is composed of 5 cell pairs, each one consisting of two channels where the solutions at different concentration are forced to flow.
-These channels are separated by Fujifilm[®] membranes (E1 type, thickness of 250 μ m): an anionic exchange membrane (AEM) and a cationic exchange membrane (CEM) whose area is equal to $0.1 \times 0.1 \text{m}^2$.
-Channel dimensional stability and flow mixing enhancement within them are guaranteed by 150 μ m-woven-spacers provided by Deukum[®].
+These channels are separated by Fujifilm[®] membranes (E1 type, 250 μ m thick): an anionic exchange membrane (AEM) and a cationic exchange membrane (CEM) whose area is equal to $0.1 \times 0.1 \text{m}^2$.
+Channel dimensional stability and flow mixing enhancement are guaranteed by woven-spacers 150 μ m thick provided by Deukum[®].

-The experimental apparatus (Figure 8) is composed of the RED unit, two bottles containing the concentrate and dilute feed solutions forced to circulate within the stack by two peristaltic pumps (by MasterFlex Cole-Parmer[®]), two bottles in which the outlet solutions are collected and a tank containing the electrode-rinse solution recirculating in a closed-loop thanks to another peristaltic pump.
+The experimental apparatus (Figure 4) is composed of the RED unit, two bottles containing the concentrate and dilute feed solutions forced to circulate within the stack by two peristaltic pumps (by MasterFlex Cole-Parmer[®]), two bottles in which the outlet solutions are collected and a tank containing the electrode-rinse solution recirculating in a closed-loop thanks to another peristaltic pump.
+This solution contains the redox couple hexacyanoferrate(III)/hexacyanoferrate(II) [Fe(CN)6]4-/[Fe(CN)6]3- was employed in the experiments as it was judged as suitable for RED applications, thanks to its very high stability (in absence of light and oxygen) and very low toxicity [42].

-Figure 8.
+Figure 4.
 Scheme of the experimental apparatus employed for the experiments.